SteeltoeOSS/Documentation/api/v4/tracing/index.md

 > [!TIP]
 > By default, the ASP.NET Core instrumentation does not filter out any requests.
-> The latter approach above may quickly prove unwieldy if there are many patterns to ignore, such as when listing many file types (notably missing from the example).
+> The latter approach above may quickly prove unwieldy if there are many patterns to ignore, such as when listing many file types.

 [Learn more about ASP.NET Core instrumentation for OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/blob/main/src/OpenTelemetry.Instrumentation.AspNetCore)